image of my color palette for an acrylic painting

 Color knowledge is a fundamental aspect of art that has the power to evoke emotions, convey messages, and create captivating compositions.
 Whether you’re an aspiring artist or a seasoned pro, a deep understanding of color can significantly enhance your creative endeavors, and in turn, make you a better artist.

-In this artsy article, we’ll delve into the fascinating realm of color knowledge, covering essential principles of color theory like primary, secondary and tertiary colors, how to create an effective color scheme, and basics of color mixing.
+In this artsy article, we’ll dive headfirst into color knowledge, covering essential principles of color theory like primary, secondary and tertiary colors, how to create an effective color scheme, and basics of color mixing.

 Color Theory: The Foundation of Creativity

-Primary Colors: Red, Blue, and Yellow
+Color Knowledge tip 1: Primary Colors are Red, Blue, and Yellow

 Color Knowledge image of primary colors mixing in triple venn diagram to create secondary colors